ibm-cloud-docs/cloud-object-storage-cli-plugin/cloud-object-storage-cli-reference.md

 ## Delete multiple objects
 {: #ic-delete-objects}
-* **Action:** Delete multiple objects from a bucket in a user's IBM Cloud Object Storage account.
+* **Action:** Delete multiple objects from a bucket in a user's IBM Cloud Object Storage instance.
 * **Usage:** `ibmcloud cos delete-objects --bucket BUCKET_NAME --delete VALUE [--region REGION]`
 * **Parameters to provide:**
     * The name of the bucket.